-- Omikron BASIC doesn't care about the path of a BAS-file, will not seek by itself a file in the same directory: it is absolutely necessary to specify it or use CHDIR.
-But there is no probleme after compilation: ST takes care and does that of it very well.
+- By default, a *.BAS-file searchs other files through the path of the OM-BASIC.PRG: it is absolutely necessary to specify an address.
+There is no problem after compilation: ST takes care and does it very well.

-- Be sure the floppy is in 'write' position before saving a *.BAS-program in the Super-Editor: it can freeze the BASIC.
+- Be sure the floppy is in 'write' position before saving a *.BAS-program in the Super-Editor: the program would freeze by the following attempt.
 The only way is a warm RESET and generally doesn't lose the program.

 - POLYGON functions looks sometimes messy after compilation.

 - ø, ä, ó... cannot be obtained directly with the keyboard.
 CHR$(131)-CHR$(136) aso should be used...
 No problem after compilation and CUTLIB.
 One can use the function keys: KEY 1=CHR$(136) for example.